 Mariners' Ben Gamel: Out against southpaw

-Gamel will be stationed on the bench with left-hander Jaime Garcia on the mound for Toronto.
-Guillermo Heredia will draw a start in left field in his stead.
-Over 17 appearances this season, Gamel is hitting .178/.245/.244 with two extra-base hits and one RBI.
+Gamel will take his usual spot on the bench with a left-handed starter (Mike Minor) toeing the rubber for the opposition.
+In his place, Guillermo Heredia will start in left field and hit eighth.

 More News